Azure/caf-terraform-landingzones/documentation/enterprise/environment_setup_Azure_DevOps.md

 In order to start consuming Azure Terraform landing zones, we need to create a privileged account to boostrap the environment.

 You can opt for:
-1. Using an user account with enough permission (Azure Active Directory Global Administratore)
+1. Using an user account with enough permission (Azure Active Directory Global Administrator)
 2. Provision the identity bootstrap account with Azure AD application, you can refer to [the following documentation](./bootstrap_account_provisioning.md)

 ## Next steps